 Through the centuries, the buildings merged to leave two houses and finally, in the early 19th century, just one.

 The prime site might have become a hotel but for the intervention of a Count Hardegg, who bought the plot and had the building we find there today constructed in 1847.

-The resultant palais (Freyung 1) exemplifies the aristocratic associations of the square; previous owners before Count Hardegg included the Kaunitz, Metternich, and Colloredo-Man(n)sfeld families of nobles.
+Architects Johann Romano and August Schwendenwein provided the design for the new palais (at the Freyung 1 address), whose owner continued the aristocratic associations of this part of the square; previous landowners included the Kaunitz, Metternich, and Colloredo-Man(n)sfeld families of nobles.

-Romano’s work for Hardegg even found mention in the announcement of his passing in an April 1882 edition of the Neue Freie Presse paper.
+Romano’s work for Hardegg even found mention in the announcement of the former’s passing in an April 1882 edition of the Neue Freie Presse paper.

-Your typical count might have used the entire building for his Vienna residence, but Hardegg seems to have been a little more entrepreneurial and somewhat ahead of his time.
+Your typical count might have used the entire new building for his Vienna residence, but Hardegg seems to have been more entrepreneurial and somewhat ahead of his time.
 Although palais-like in appearance, the intention was always to rent out most of the premises to tenants.